CSCfi/Kielipankki-utilities/docs/howto_maintain_resource_lists_database.md

 [Tulossa olevat aineistot](https://www.kielipankki.fi/aineistot/tulevat/)

+## Attribution instructions
-NOTE: Attribution details are created automatically to the portal (with information from the fields 'Authors' and 'First publication date'), when a resource is added to one of these lists.
+Attribution details are created automatically to the portal (with information from the database fields 'Authors' and 'First publication date'), when a resource is added to one of these lists.

-NOTE2: Use the attribution details in the format: https://www.kielipankki.fi/viittaus/?key=urn:nbn:fi:lb-2022102101&lang=en (using the URN as identifier!)
+Use the attribution details in the format: https://www.kielipankki.fi/viittaus/?key=urn:nbn:fi:lb-2022102101&lang=en (using the URN as identifier!)

+The resource-specific attribution instructions are displayed when clicking the icon in the column 'Cite'.

+## Support level
+Language resources in Kielipankki have one of three different levels of support assigned to them, visible in column 'Support level'.

+    A: The resource is under active development.
+The Language Bank of Finland fixes any issues as soon as possible.
+    B: The resource is developed only upon user request.
+The Language Bank of Finland aims to fix issues concerning the resource, but external contributions may be required.
+    C: The resource is available ”as is”.
+The Language Bank of Finland does not fix nor develop the resource.

+Whenever a new resource is entered to the database, a support level should be assigned.
+For most of the resources this will be support level **B**.

 ## Licenses